Paul wrote to the believers in Phillipi:

 “Let your manner of life be worthy of the gospel of Christ… standing firm in the spirit, with one mind striving side by side for the faith.”
 (Philippians 1:27)

 In this context, how do we, as Christians, respond to the things that Donald Trump says and does?
 Why do we defend him?
 Why have we tied our destiny to him?
-Are we making a mistake?
+What does the fruit look like that hangs from his tree?

 Bear with me for a moment as I lay some groundwork.